replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

 ## Non-Goals

-- Maintain backward compatibility of the CLI interface and the public APIs (new interfaces will be created)
+- Maintain backward compatibility of the CLI interface and the public APIs. _NOTE: The existing CLI will remain supported until such a time as the new CLI is considered to be in common use_

 ## Background